Soy Milk Benefits: Is It Healthy? (2026)

 Soy is one of the few plant proteins that contains all nine essential amino acids, making it a "complete protein."
 This is rare in the plant kingdom - most plant proteins are incomplete and need to be combined with other foods.

 Why this matters: If you're vegan or reducing animal products, soy milk helps you meet protein needs more easily than other plant milks.
+It's especially useful for protein shakes and post-workout recovery.

 2. Heart Health Benefits